 - Aggressive driving

 - Red light / stop sign violations

 - Driving on a suspended license

 Many times, when DUI cases are not able to be dismissed completely, we are able to advocate for a charge reduction.
-Usually, when DUIs are reduced, they are reduced to a traffic offense such as reckless driving or aggressive driving.
-This is successful case outcome for a few reasons –
+Usually, when DUIs are reduced, they are reduced to a traffic offenses such as reckless driving or aggressive driving.
+This is a successful case outcome for a few reasons –

 - A traffic offense will not have penalties as severe as DUI